data-gymnasia/courses/content/programming-in-python/content.md

 ---

 What you want is to be able to treat each album as its own Python object, with all its associated data stored inside.
 In other words, you want an _{code.language-python}Album_ type.
-You can do that with the _{code.language-python}class_ keyword:
+You can do that with the _{code.language-python}class_ keyword (this block won't return anything):

     pre(data-executable)
       | class Album(object):